-Although this offense applies to a wide variety of scenarios, the most common is when the State has alleged that a person changed tags on merchandise prior to making a purchase.
+Although this offense applies to a wide variety of scenarios, the most common is when the state has alleged that a person changed tags on the merchandise before making a purchase.

-Tag Changing is a Class A Misdemeanor with a range of punishment from 0 days up to 1 year in jail and a fine up to $4,000.
-Tag Changing is also considered a crime of moral turpitude and can leave a serious blemish in a person’s criminal history.
+Tag changing is a Class A misdemeanor with a jail sentence from 0 days up to 1 year and a fine of up to $4,000.
+Tag changing is also considered a crime of moral turpitude and can leave a serious blemish in a person’s criminal history.

 Theft by Check

 Theft by check occurs when someone commits a theft with a check as the main tool of the offense.
-Writing a hot check, alone, is not enough to prove such a theft.
+Writing a hot check alone is not enough to prove theft.

-The two main questions in most theft by check cases are:
+The two main questions in most of these cases are: